 While working for the U.S. Commission on International Religious Freedom, she developed policies to improve religious freedom in several countries.
 As a Foreign Policy Advisor for numerous members of Congress, she helped start and direct the bi-partisan Congressional International Religious Freedom Caucus.

 In 2013, she used her experience to create Hardwired Global, an organization that addresses the root causes of religious conflict and works to defend the rights of the oppressed.
 She has since worked in more than 30 countries and trained hundreds of journalists, lawyers, religious leaders, and teachers.
 Tina’s work has provided a simple, inexpensive way to counter persecution and build respect for religious freedom globally that is working.
 She has testified before the U.S. Congress, the United Nations, and the African Union, and has published several articles and books related to her work on human rights and religious freedom.

 Tina was raised near her mother’s large, extended family in Powhatan County, Virginia where her father founded a medical practice and her mother ran a midwifery practice.
 Her parents, both second-generation descendants of Mexican and Czech immigrants and both Air Force Veterans, influenced Tina’s passion for service, freedom, and work with people worldwide.
-Tina’s early career took her to Washington, D.C. and she returned to Richmond to start her family and launch an organization to bring religious freedom to people worldwide.
-For Tina, Richmond is more than home; as the birthplace of religious freedom in America, it embodies her life-long work and calling.
+For Tina, Richmond is more than home: as the birthplace of religious freedom in America, it embodies her life-long work and calling.
 Tina now lives in Richmond with her daughter, Abigail.